 I earned my undergraduate (business administration) and master's degrees (student affairs) from the University of Nebraska (Go Big Red!).
 My prior experience as a student affairs educator and instructor for women's studies and ethnic studies inform my research, teaching, and service.

 In addition to my formal education and previous work experience, my socialization as queer, white cisgender woman from a mixed social class background inform my perspectives and how I approach my work.
 While the influence of these identities varies depending on the topic and approach to my work, they are the most salient in my daily experiences.
-Because my research interests largely center race and gender in higher education, I am acutely aware of my socialization as a "nice white lady" in education.
-I have explored the experiences of students of Color in undergraduate and graduate education and recognize ways I, and my white women peers, have contributed negatively to students' of Color experiences by trying to "help" in ways that was not welcome or needed.
+Because my research interests largely center race and gender in higher education, I am acutely aware of my socialization as a "nice white lady" in education and recognize ways I, and my white women peers, have contributed negatively to students' of Color experiences by trying to "help" in ways that was not welcome or needed.
 Because we are the largest demographic in education, further exploring and addressing this dynamic is important in my work.
 Coupled with my whiteness, my identity as a cisgender woman who presents as "traditionally feminine" significantly influences my experience in classrooms.
 I believe that I can often say things that people who do not share my identities cannot say without significantly more resistance.
 Continually reflecting on these identities and their influence on my work remains vitally important as I keep moving forward as a scholar-activist.